User Generated Content: But Isn't That Cheating?

 Let’s take a look at how CocaCola used UGC in 2011 to fill up their social channels.
 By handing out bottles with names on, people were encouraged to post photos of the labelled beverages across social media.
 Appealing to everyone’s sense of ego, the named bottles were all over Twitter and beyond for weeks on end.
 Coke even attributes a 2% increase in US sales to this campaign.
 Bravo, Coke, bravo.

 However, it wasn’t just the fun personalisation aspect of Coke’s campaign that fuelled the craze, but also the simplicity of the idea.
 It was really quick and easy for the audience to post pictures of their Coke bottles and share over social media, resulting in a large amount of entrants over a very small period of time.
+Using a social media content calendar can help you get organised before your campaign starts so you can plan your contnet and see what wil be posted in the time period, to ensure yu have a balance of content.

 One particularly great Valentine’s Day campaign was Pizza Hut’s #CommitToGreatness.
 The campaign encouraged the audience to propose to Pizza Hut over Vine or Instagram and they eventually even created an OKCupid account to further amp up the popularity...romantic right?
 The selling point of this campaign was almost certainly in it’s originality and hilarity. >